 Despite Audubon’s dominant role in honorific naming, no Americans honored him (excepting Townsend with Audubon’s Warbler); only Lesson, a Frenchman, did.

 A third of the species (27 of 80) have Latin names that do not match the honorific English name.
 In most instances this is because the bird was accidentally described twice.
 Most often, they were not originally intended to have an honorific name.
 A person described the species and gave a descriptive Latin name, then later another person described the same species and gave an honorific name.
 For example, Lichtenstein described A. aestivalis in 1823, then Audubon described it again in 1839, naming it Bachman’s Sparrow.
 When it was realized the two were the same species, the Latin name provided by the first publication held, but, at least in these instances, the honorific English name was also given—a kind of consolation prize to the second describer.
 Thus, what was called Pinewoods or Oakwoods Sparrow became Bachman’s Sparrow.
+It’s apparent that oversight and review of “naming and claiming” was limited.

 Among the 80 species in this analysis, this double-describing happened at least 18 times.
 Curiously, six of these were by Audubon and account for 40% of his honorific bestowments.
 These are Harris’s Hawk, Bachman’s Sparrow, MacGillivray’s Warbler, Harris’s Sparrow, Brewer’s Blackbird, and Smith’s Longspur.
 MacGillivray’s Warbler was intended to be Tolmie’s Warbler as described by Townsend; the other five have descriptive Latin names.
 There is one other double-described species that has a Latin honorific—Scott’s Oriole, Icterus parisorum, originally named after the Paris brothers.
 Most of the others have descriptive Latin names.